top of page

 a much greater opportunity for input via the rather involved Overlay process.

-HOO approval, thus helping to preserve neighborhood integrity.
+HOO, thus helping to preserve neighborhood integrity.

 CLICK HERE.